Virtual Grade 10 IB DP Parent Info Night - 6 to 7 pm on Thursday, February 10, 2022.

 The Diploma Program services juniors and seniors in high school.
 IB Diploma Candidates at City Honors take three IB Higher Level (HL) courses (240 course hours) and three IB Standard Level (SL) courses (150 course hours).
 In addition to this requirement, students must take one course from each of the five IB subject area groups and one elective course from Group 6 or Groups 1-4.
 At City Honors, all IB Diploma candidates take IB English HL and IB History of the Americas HL (year one of IB History is co-seated with AP US History & Government).
 Therefore, they must choose one more Higher Level course and three Standard Level courses.

-Group 1 Studies in Language & Literature (English A: Literature HL); Group 2 Language Acquisition (French B SL, Spanish B SL, Mandarin B SL); Group 3 Individuals and Societies (History of the Americas HL); Group 4 Sciences (Physics SL/HL or Biology SL/HL); Group 5 Mathematics (Mathematics SL or Math Studies SL); Group 6 Arts & Electives (Film HL, Visual Arts SL/HL, Economics SL, Business & Management SL).
+Group 1 Studies in Language & Literature (English A: Literature HL); Group 2 Language Acquisition (French B SL, Spanish B SL, Mandarin B SL); Group 3 Individuals and Societies (History of the Americas HL); Group 4 Sciences (Physics SL/HL or Biology SL/HL); Group 5 Mathematics (Mathematics Analysis & Approaches SL or Mathematics Applications & Interpretation); Group 6 Arts & Electives (Film SL/HL, Visual Arts SL/HL, Economics SL, Business Management SL).

 The two year IB courses at City Honors are (click on the links to read IB's subject brief for that particular subject):